canvon/cvnsnapper-replicate/README.md

 In the case you've old, manual (`btrfs subvolume snapshot ...`) snapshots lying around in the filesystem, this is intended to help you turn them into proper snapper-based snapshots (organized by number and with attached `info.xml`).
-Use `cvnsnapper-import-byreplication`, which uses `cvnsnapper-import-name2infoxml` to convert from in-filesystem, in-snapshotname description to snapper format.
+Use `cvnsnapper import-byreplication`, which uses `cvnsnapper import-name2infoxml` to convert from in-filesystem, in-snapshotname description to snapper format.

 ## Plain filesystem operation

-* `cvnsnapper-plain-backingstorage` will successively determine where the storage a file system item is using comes from (e.g., btrfs), then, where that storage comes from (e.g., LVM), and so on. (cryptsetup/LUKS, partition, drive.)
+* `cvnsnapper plain-backingstorage` will successively determine where the storage a file system item is using comes from (e.g., btrfs), then, where that storage comes from (e.g., LVM), and so on. (cryptsetup/LUKS, partition, drive.)
 Should walk through all the devices which are part of a multi-device btrfs.
 Even has a bit of ZFS support, though that is currently not well-tested.

-*   `cvnsnapper-plain-genmetadata` generates meta-data of a subvolume/snapshot, for later comparison, e.g., after replication.
+*   `cvnsnapper plain-genmetadata` generates meta-data of a subvolume/snapshot, for later comparison, e.g., after replication.
 In theory, everything should be there, but I'm told that especially btrfs send|receive has some bugs, and better be safe than sorry!

-    `cvnsnapper-plain-statusmetadata` and `cvnsnapper-plain-diffmetadata`
+    `cvnsnapper plain-statusmetadata` and `cvnsnapper plain-diffmetadata`
     are there to then make use of this generated meta-data, for snapper-like status (meta-data) and diff (file contents) output.